consideRatio/discourse-sso-oidc-bridge/README.md

 ### Build and upload a PyPI release

-1. Update the version in setup.py

-2. Get the build tools
+1. Get the build tools

     ```sh
     # install things required for development